 using a disproportionate amount of violence,

 evicted the squatters of Hotel Mokum.

-This podcast was commissioned by Radna Rumping of Radio JaJaJaNeeNeeNee, Amsterdam;
+This (audio) essay was commissioned by Radna Rumping of Radio JaJaJaNeeNeeNee, Amsterdam;

 and inspired by Rachel Sellem and Elki Boerdam, creators of the Input Party.